 Lessons at Beaver Creek Colorado

 If you or your tadpoles need to take ski or snowboard lessons, there are great programs for every level, from beginner to advanced.
-You can sign up for group lessons or take a private lesson with up to five friends or family members (full day or three-hour options).
+Choose between group lessons or private lessons.
+You can take private lessons with up to five friends or family members.
+There are full day or three-hour options.
 Certain lessons may meet at locations other than the Beaver Creek Village, such as Bachelor Gulch — The Ritz Carlton or the Park Hyatt.
-You can choose a location most convenient to where you are staying, but in general, the kids lessons will meet at the Beaver Creek Village, which is where the ski school learning area is located.
+You can choose a location most convenient to where you are staying.
+In general, though, the kids lessons will meet at the Beaver Creek Village.
+That's where the ski school learning area is located.

 To save money on lessons, be sure to book at least 48 hours in advance.
 Children’s lessons have lunch included in the price.
 Lift tickets are included with some beginner lessons but not all.
 However, you’ll always need a lift ticket in lessons to access a lift.
 If you have not already purchased advance discount lift tickets, you can add on a lift ticket when booking, as well as helmet and equipment rentals at that time.
 Children 12 and under are required to wear a helmet when participating in ski instruction.
 You can also save money on multiday lesson packages.
 And don’t forget to show appreciation to your instructor at the end of the lesson by tipping!

 Beaver Creek provides adaptive lessons for skiers and riders of any ability.
 If you or someone in your group has disabilities or special needs, call the Adaptive Office (970) 754-5465 to make advance reservations.

 Beaver Creek Colorado Childcare

 In normal seasons, the Small World Playschool offers childcare for tadpoles 2 months to 6 years old.
 Reservations are required.